The San Juan Islands and Olympic Peninsula

-Climate Ride Pacific Northwest is a 4-night, 5-day cycling trip that showcases the best of the Pacific Northwest.
+Climate Ride Pacific Northwest is a 4-night, 5-day cycling event that showcases the best of the Pacific Northwest.

-Each evening, we'll be staying in campgrounds and even a university dorm.
+Each evening, we'll be staying in campgrounds and indoor accommodations.
 Amenities in camp include hot showers, a first aid station with 24/7 ice, and clean restrooms.
-Three of the nights are camping, so you should bring your tent, sleeping bag and pad.
+Three of the nights are camping, so you should bring your tent, sleeping bag, and pad.
 If you'd like to stay at hotels during the ride on these nights, we will shuttle you to designated hotels near camp.
 More information will be available in the Travel Planner after you register.

 Breakfasts and dinners are handled by the staff at our overnight stops.
 Think hot breakfasts with lots of options and coffee, and nourishing, tasty dinners with delicious desserts.
 Picnic lunches are prepared by our amazing food crew and include lunch meats, veggie options, salads, and all the fixings.
 Our morning snack table will have items to-go to keep you energized all day while riding.

-On Climate Ride Pacific Northwest, camp becomes a travelling village and dynamic community.
+On Climate Ride Pacific Northwest, camp becomes a traveling village and dynamic community.
 In the evenings after dinner, we’ll gather for our Evening Program which features speakers, roundtable discussions, and other events.
 Cycling doesn’t get better than on Climate Ride!

-The trip begins with pick-ups at Seattle-Tacoma International Airport (SEA), which is very easy to get to from nearly anywhere in the country.
+The charitable trip begins with pick-ups at Seattle-Tacoma International Airport (SEA), which is very easy to get to from nearly anywhere in the country.
 It is located about 14 miles south of downtown Seattle with daily flights offered by many carriers.
-We recommend arriving the day prior to the trip start.
+We recommend arriving the day prior to the bike ride start.

 The shuttle will pick up at a designated hotel near the airport at 6:00 am on the morning the trip begins.
-This preferred hotel will have special rates and will be a good option if you plan to stay in SeaTac before and after the ride (more information about the pre/post-ride hotel and pricing will be included in your Travel Planner after you register).
+This preferred hotel will have special rates and will be a good option if you plan to stay in SeaTac before and after the charitable ride (more information about the pre/post-ride hotel and pricing will be included in your Travel Planner after you register).

 If you are driving to Seattle, you will be able to leave your car at the Cascade Bicycle Center (near Freemont)